libreswan/libreswan/README.md

 Wiki:

-    https://libreswan.org is home to the Libreswan WIKI.
-It has the most up to date documentation, interop guides and other useful information.
+    https://libreswan.org is home to the Libreswan WIKI.  it contains documentation, interop guides and other useful information.

 IRC: